Bergen to Oslo: Norway’s Most Spectacular Train Ride

 In summer or winter, the landscape unraveling outside of your window has the potential to keep your forehead stuck to the glass for the whole trip.
 There is no boring moment as the view keeps changing.
 Lakes and mountains alternate and give space to wide plains, rivers, and forests.

 I took the trip during winter and got the chance to see a beautiful winter wonderland landscape.
-There was even an issue and due to some works the railway until Arna, the first stop after Bergen, was closed.
+At the time, due to some construction work, the railway between Bergen and Arna was closed.
 A replacement bus was promptly provided and in Arna, the train was waiting to take us to Oslo!
 Everything was super efficient, the inconvenience didn’t even bother me.

 Norwegian landscape